Tehbb3/TMA-server/readme.md

 stopping a command just send a random command e.g "TL" and it will stop the turtles

+### Kina important with control:
+---
+turtle 0 is broadcast so you can send commands to every turtle at once

+## Possible actions
+---
 command | description
 NO - Do nothing